craigduncanlab/HackyHour/BioinformaticsMap.md

 EXAMPLE HACKY HOUR PROBLEM:
 For NCBI genome information you may wish to output from AUGUSTUS as a gff3 file.
 There are some instructions [here](https://www.ncbi.nlm.nih.gov/genbank/genomes_gff/).

 *However, as far as I know, Augustus currently (15 March 2022) has some issues with producing a valid gff3 that will pass the NCBI genometools validator.
-Some suggested fixes will be included here in due course.*
+Some suggested fixes will be included here in due course.
+One tool that may help to prepare a suitable gff file is table2asn.
+See [NCBI link](https://www.ncbi.nlm.nih.gov/genbank/table2asn/).
+As advised by P.Bayer 15.3.22*

 WF18 & 19 - *Automated genome annotation*